Cold Water Is Not Cool

 Here in Fort Myers, cold water has its place – as a refreshing drink after hiking the Six Mile Cypress Slough or a cooling spritz from the garden hose when the humidity makes verandah-sitting a bit uncomfortable.
 But even in sultry southwest Florida, we often prefer our water the way we prefer our climate – hot.

-Don’t let a malfunctioning and inefficient water heater bring chaos into your home.
+Don’t let a malfunctioning and inefficient water heater burn you regularly or compromise your water bills.
 If it takes too long for your bathwater to get hot or your laundry is less vibrant than it should be, your family pays the price.

 The Heat is On